bernardodiasc/awesomap/README.md

 # Awesome Map

 This is a project for study purpose.
+And javascript code playground, experimentations are being doing in this repo, do not use for production before review the code.

 ## App Features (so far)